What is Kairos?

 As Aristotle said, "Excellence is never an accident.
 Choice, not chance, determines your destiny."
 Would you like to master Aristotelian rhetoric and make subjectivity your friend?
 Would you like to be even better than you are now in each and every critical moment of your speaking career?
 Would you like to be even better at leading people to adopt your beliefs?
 Kairos Coaching is here to teach the lost art of persuasion from the perspective of the greats.

 Kairos Coaching seeks to build students into the best versions of themselves.
 You do not have to be a seasoned competitor to learn from us.
 We welcome students of all experience and interest levels and are honored to grow each student in whatever way he or she most needs.
-Some students grow simply through doing their best and hoping for the best.
+Some students grow simply through doing their best and not stressing about results.
 Others grow through intentional goal-setting.
 Whichever type of student you are, we are here for you.
-Our goal is to maximize your competitive successes but we also recognize that excellence is not always about finishing first.
+Our priority is to maximize your competitive successes but we also recognize that exceptionalism is not always about finishing first.
 Whether you are an experienced student looking to win a national title or a novice who simply desires to learn, we are here to help you grow, learn, and develop.
-Excellence is achieved when we remember why we do what we do.
+Exceptionalism is achieved when we remember why we do what we do.
 As Romans 14:8 says, "If we live, we live for the Lord; and if we die, we die for the Lord."
-Pursue excellence unto the Lord.
+Be exceptional unto the Lord.

 Relationship-Based Mentorship

 Plato instructed through relationships and so do we.
 At Kairos Coaching, we provide more than sessions and resources; we provide mentorship.
 Any student who has competed long enough in speech and debate knows that there are times when encouragement and inspiration are desperately needed.
-Having a coach who believes in you, is proud of you, and will encourage you in all times, even in the times of disappointment, is an invaluable asset.
-When Benjamin Rutten competed, he was blessed with coaches who invested this way in him.
+Having a coach who believes in you, is proud of you, and will encourage you in all times—even in the times of disappointment—is an invaluable asset.
+When our coaches competed, they were blessed with coaches who invested this way in them.
 We now desire to fill that role for you.
 Our coaches are honored to serve as encouragers, mentors, and helpers.
 Whether you decide to become a Kairos student or not, allow us to leave you with the words of Isaiah 40:31: "Those who wait for the Lord will renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not grow faint."
 Persevere unto the Lord.

 Our Story